jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.1 =
+ * Added wpbook_theme which can be copied to themes directory, enabling users to customize the theme without it getting overwritten (Thanks to Brook Dukes / BandonRandon for the patch)
+ * Cleaned up the "More Posts" section of the index.php template to not show when there is no previous or next page of posts

 = 2.1b1=
  * Changed to Facebook Graph API, PHP SDK